 Official Transcripts – The School of Law must receive an official transcript showing proof of the undergraduate degree directly from the degree-granting institution prior to matriculation.
 All acceptance offers are conditioned upon receipt of official transcripts.

 Requests for Deferment – The law school does not have a guaranteed deferment policy.
 Deferments are made on a case-by-case basis.
-Individuals must submit a letter to the Assistant Dean for Admissions requesting a deferment and should include an explanation for the request.
+Individuals must submit a letter to the Director of Admissions and Financial Aid requesting a deferment and should include an explanation for the request.
 Due to the small class sizes and large applicant volume, deferments are granted only in exceptional cases.

 Admission to the Bar – Students are responsible for compliance with any registration requirements of the state in which they intend to practice and for securing information about the character and fitness requirements for admission to the bar in that state.
 Students should be aware that certain states require law students to register with their state boards upon entering law school.

 Application Review – We are more than willing to review your application and discuss it with you.
-Please email the Assistant Dean for Admissions and Financial Aid, Jeffery Dubinski-Neessen, at to request an appointment.
+Please email the Director of Admissions and Financial Aid, David Pallozzi, at email@example.com to request an appointment.
 Application review is not available until applicants have received their final admission decisions for the academic year.
 File reviews will be generally be scheduled after May 15th to provide candidates with feedback on how they may improve their application for a future application cycle.